 \subsubsection{Verbal Communication}

 Speech or verbalization has been one of the earliest means of communicating agents' thoughts, beliefs, or actions, especially in the domain of social or service robots.
-Since social robots must converse with humans daily, they require skills for natural conversational ability.
-Speech offers a more intuitive and faster means of explanation communication (compared to text) for robots, particularly interacting with the visually impaired or with children who have not yet developed a full reading competency.
-The earliest generation of humanoid robots (i.e., developed in the 1970s and 1980s) in social robots was equipped with conversational skills, although the skills were usually primitive.
+Since social robots must converse daily with humans, they require skills for a natural conversation ability.
+Speech offers a more intuitive and faster means of explanation communication (compared to text) for robots, particularly interacting with the visually impaired or children who have not yet developed a full reading competency.
+The earliest generation of humanoid robots (i.e., developed in the 1970s and 1980s) was equipped with conversational skills, although the skills were usually primitive.
 They were typically designed as simplistic input/output mapping speech combinations \cite{breazeal2008social}.
 In a study conducted by \citet{ambsdorf2022explain}, participants' perception towards robots were evaluated as they watched two NICO robots played tic-tac-toe against each other.
 While both robots utilized verbal communication, one robot only announced its moves while the other robot explained its reasonings for choosing a move.
 The explaining robot was perceived to be more human-like and lively compared to the non-explaining robot, which suggested that verbal explanations are a viable method to foster trust in human-robot cooperation tasks.

-A good example is the Waseda Robot, WABOT-1 \cite{shirai1973ear}, which was designed with the capability to recognize spoken sentences as concatenated words, make vocal responses, and change a related state using a Speech Input-Output System (SPIO) \cite{shirai1974algorithm}.
-The WABOT-1 system could accept Japanese spoken command sentences, only in the form of sequences of individually-spoken Japanese words, and then respond to the meaning of the command verbally to make the robot move as commanded.
+Another good example is the Waseda Robot, WABOT-1 \cite{shirai1973ear}, which was designed with the capability to recognize spoken sentences as concatenated words, make vocal responses, and change a related state using a Speech Input-Output System (SPIO) \cite{shirai1974algorithm}.
+The WABOT-1 system could accept Japanese spoken command sentences only in sequences of individually spoken Japanese words and then respond to the meaning of the command verbally to make the robot move as commanded.
 The system's inner core works as an automaton, making output and transitions after recognizing an input sentence.
-A further upgrade on the conversational system to make the speech more natural, particularly the speech synthesis part, was introduced in WABOT-2 \cite{kobayashi1985speech}, a robot musician, which could produce speech response by retrieving a word dictionary corresponding to a code of the spoken command.
+A further upgrade on the conversational system to make the speech more natural, particularly the speech synthesis part, was introduced in WABOT-2 \cite{kobayashi1985speech}, a robot musician which could produce speech responses by retrieving a word dictionary corresponding to a code of the spoken command.
 The dictionary stores the names of consonant and vowel syllabic units necessary for each unit's words, vowel durations, and accent patterns.